 This equation is the very same as the other — it’s just harder to grasp.
 Go figure.
 Anyway, the layout of your company’s balance sheet follows this second equation.
 The top half of the balance sheet lists your business assets, divided into a number of basic categories.
 The bottom half lists your liabilities by category and then tacks on your equity in the business.

 The total value of assets must be equal to the value of liabilities plus equity.
 In other words, the top half has to balance out the bottom half.
 How they balance each other tells you a lot about your company’s financial health.
-That’s what the upcoming sections are all about.

 At the very least, put together a balance sheet on the last day of each year.
 Include the numbers for the end of the previous year as well so you can compare how your assets, liabilities, and equity have changed over the year.